Encouraging development & preparation for the future careers of our students

 Please do get in touch if you would like more information about what we have planned for the students this year, or if you are an organisation wanting to become involved with St Augustine’s.

-The scheduled events that make up the careers programme are shown here in the diagram below.
+The scheduled events that make up the careers programme are below:

 Review and Monitoring

 The school believes that it is important that robust measurement, monitoring and review procedures be put in place to provide a framework for on-going improvements.
 These will form the foundations for not only what we do, but how we do it and what we must endeavour to improve.

 |Careers Program Review||Year end review of how well the school has delivered the careers programme, summarising the feedback from teachers that delivered, and through a student boice panel arranged by SLT for all years 7-13 with focus on Year 11 students.||25-May-20|

 |Careers Day Analysis||Survey Monkey form to be written by AWH to find and establish overall effectiveness, and to seek ways of enhancing the day for future year groups.||16-Jul-20|

 |Student Needs||End of year survey to understand how well we met out students needs, and to identify improvements.||26-Jul-20|